wandnz/streamevmon/CONTRIBUTING.md

   * Ensure that the TimeWindow is not sliding, as that will result in measurement duplication.
-  * Handover from one window to another is not foolproof, so if measurements are received out of order while one window is closing and another is opening, they may still arrive at the detector out of order.
+  * Handover from one window to another is not foolproof, so if measurements are received out-of-order while one window is closing and another is opening, they may still arrive at the detector out of order.
 * Some functions, such as the DistDiffDetector, can be implemented as windowed functions from the beginning.
 Usually, this is best for detectors that don't